pollostrazon/pollostrazon.github.io/_pages/about.md

 My passion is mostly concerning technologies helping scientific and human development, and my focus spans vertically from theoretical physics to engineering applications.
 The main fields I am interested in are nuclear, subnuclear and astroparticle physics, mathematics and electronics.

 My scientific activity and research interest fall mainly in the design of low-noise, low-power analogue front-end integrated circuit for semiconductor detectors readout in the frame of high energy physics, photon science and astroparticle physics, as well as their characterisation.
+I also like to fiddle with MMICs, especially for integrated radar sensing purposes, in application such as vital parameter monitoring and biomechanical tracking.

 I love playing and listening to music, travelling through the world, and reading a good book.